Constance's Entrance: Dialogues des Carmélites (Francis Poulenc)

 Sharon Rattray, piano

 With her sparkling voice and stage presence, soprano Ashley Emerson has been described as a "vocal and dramatic delight” (St. Louis Post Dispatch).
-In the 2021-2022 season, she returns to The Metropolitan Opera as Papagena in The Magic Flute and for their production of Boris Godunov.
-She will also debut the role of Despina in Cosi fan tutte with Cedar Rapids Opera, and sing Johanna Barker in Sweeney Todd with Opera Omaha.
+In the 2021-2022 season, Ms. Emerson returned to The Metropolitan Opera as Papagena in The Magic Flute, as well as for their productions of Cinderella and Boris Godunov.
+Additional engagements during this season included singing Johanna Barker in Sweeney Todd with Opera Omaha and appearing as Rapunzel in Into the Woods at HALO.
+In 2022-2023, Ms. Emerson will reprise the role of Papagena in a new production of Die Zauberflöte at The Metropolitan Opera, sing a concert with Brooklyn Art Song Society, and make her role debut as Despina in Così fan tutte with Cedar Rapids Opera.

 In the shortened 2019-2020 season, Ms. Emerson returned to The Metropolitan Opera for her acclaimed portrayal of Papagena in The Magic Flute, and made two company debuts in familiar roles: Blondchen in Die Entführung aus dem Serail with Opera Omaha, and Flora in The Turn of the Screw with On Site Opera.
 In concert, she sang her first Handel’s Messiah (Part 1) with the New Choral Society.

-During the 2018-2019 season, Ms. Emerson performed the roles of Laura Fleet in the North American premiere of Nico Muhly’s Marnie which was broadcast Live in HD to movie theaters worldwide, as well as Brigitta in Iolanta, and Papagena in The Magic Flute, all at The Metropolitan Opera.
+During the 2018-2019 season, Ms. Emerson performed the roles of Laura Fleet in the North American premiere of Nico Muhly’s Marnie which was broadcast Live in HD to movie theaters worldwide, as well as Brigitta in Iolanta, and Papagena in The Magic Flute—all with The Metropolitan Opera.
 Her 2017-2018 season included Met performances as Giannetta in L’elisir d’amore (Live in HD Broadcast), Papagena in Die Zauberflöte (Live in HD Broadcast), and Barbarina in Le nozze di Figaro.

 In the 2016-2017 season, Ms. Emerson was heard as Gretel in Hänsel und Gretel with the Seattle Opera, made her professional European debut as Cunegonde in Candide with Opéra National de Bordeaux and the Théâtre du Capitole de Toulouse, and debuted at The Dallas Opera as Flora in The Turn of the Screw.